doriclenses/pyDoric/README.md

 ```
 ⚠️ It may take some time to install.

-For more information about the library, please read [MiniAn docs](https://minian.readthedocs.io/en/stable/start_guide/install.html)
+For more information about the library, please read [MiniAn docs](https://minian.readthedocs.io/en/stable/start_guide/install.html).

-2. Clone this repositiry.
+2. Clone this repository.
 In Anaconda prompt, navigate to the directory where the repository was cloned.

 3. Package the code into an executable by using pyinstaller spec file and running the following in Anaconda prompt: